Principal risks and uncertainties

 - Create commercial advantage by providing the highest level of service, consistently and at a price which offers value.

 - Differentiation of service.

-- Enhance the barriers to entry to newcomers provided by our platform: industry-leading IT, experienced personnel and a broad network and equipment fleet.
+- Enhance the barriers to entry to newcomers provided by our platform: industry-leading technology; experienced personnel and a broad network; and equipment fleet.

 - Regularly estimate and monitor our market share and track the performance of our competitors.

 Our competitive position continues to improve.
-We are growing faster than our larger competitors and the market, and continue to take market share from our smaller, less well financed competitors.
-We have a 9% market share in the US, a 4% market share in Canada and 8% in the UK.
+We have grown faster than our larger competitors and the market, and continue to take market share from our smaller, less well financed competitors.
+We have a 12% market share in the US, an 8% market share in Canada and a 10% market share in the UK.